viamrobotics/docs/docs/manage/fleet/_index.md

 A user can have one or more roles, granting the user the respective permissions of each role.

+## Collaborate on your robots

+Viam is built in a way that allows you to change configurations, deploy packages, check logs, and control your robots both when you are close to your robot, as well as remotely.

+Robot [configuration](robots/#configuration) and robot [code](#control-with-code) is intentionally kept separate, allowing you to keep track of versioning and debug issues separately.

-## Configuration
+### Configuration

-When a robot or a {{< glossary_tooltip term_id="part" text="robot part" >}} that is managed with the Viam app first comes online, it requests its configuration from the [Viam app](https://app.viam.com).
-Once the robot has a configuration, it caches it locally and can use the configuration for up to 60 days.
-The robot checks for new configurations every 15 seconds and changes its configuration automatically when a new configuration is available.
+Everyone who has access to the location the robot is in, can change the robot's configuration.
+When you or your collaborators change a robot's configuration, the robot will automatically reconfigure itself within 15 seconds.
+You can see configuration changes made by yourself or by your collaborators on the [History tab](robots/#history).
+You can also revert to an earlier configuration from the History tab.

-{{< alert title="Tip" color="tip" >}}
+{{< alert title="Note" color="note" >}}
-If you are managing a large fleet, you can use {{< glossary_tooltip term_id="fragment" text="fragments" >}} when [configuring your robot](../configuration).
+For some configuration aspects you may require physical access to the robot so you can see how components are connected.
 {{< /alert >}}

-## Package Deployment
+### Package Deployment

 _Coming soon._

-Deploy control logic, [modular resources](/program/extend/modular-resources/), sidecar [processes](../configuration/#processes), or [machine learning models](../../services/ml/) to your fleet of robots without manually copying files by uploading it to Viam's cloud and deploying it to your fleet.
+You and your collaborators can deploy control logic, [modular resources](/program/extend/modular-resources/), sidecar [processes](../configuration/#processes), or [machine learning models](../../services/ml/) to your fleet of robots without manually copying files by uploading it to Viam's cloud and deploying it to your fleet.

-## Remote control
+### Remote control

+Everyone who has access to the robot can remotely control it using the [**control** tab](robots/#control).
-The **control** tab in the [Viam app](https://app.viam.com) allows you to visually test and remotely operate robot components and services.
+This allows you to visually test and remotely operate robot components and services
-All communication to the robot uses [WebRTC](https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection).
-If you use remote control in the [Viam app](https://app.viam.com) UI, all communication to the robot uses [WebRTC](https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection).

-For local communication between [parts](../parts-and-remotes) Viam uses gRPC or WebRTC.
+### Control with code

+Everyone who has access to the robot's location can obtain the robot address and secret needed to send API calls to the robot.
+You can also share the robot address and location secret without granting location access in the Viam app.

+With the robot address and the location secret, you can write code, collaborate on your code using tools like GitHub, and run your code to control the robot from anywhere in the world.

+{{% alert title="Caution" color="caution" %}}
+Be cautious when sharing location secret keys in your code or messages.

+Do not make a secret key publicly available, as anyone who has the secret key can access your location, compromising the security of your system.

+It is good practice to note _where_ and _when_ you share a location secret key.
+{{% /alert %}}

-## Logs
+### Logs

-Each robot automatically sends logs to the cloud where you can view them from the **logs** tab.
+Each robot automatically sends logs to the cloud where you can view them from the [**logs** tab](robots/#logs).
+If you are collaborating on a robot and controlling it using the [**control** tab](robots/#control) or [code](#control-with-code), everyone who has access to the location the robot is in, can see the robot's logs.